 The California Natural Gas Vehicle Partnership (CNGVP) was formed to accelerate the development of advanced natural gas vehicle technologies to provide a benchmark for lowering emissions from petroleum-based engines and to provide a pathway to hydrogen fuel cell use in the next two decades.
 The South Coast AQMD spearheaded the formation of this strategic alliance, which comprises state and federal air quality agencies, transportation and energy agencies, vehicle and engine manufacturers, fuel providers, and transit and refuse hauler organizations.
 Partnership Steering Committee members contribute monies to fund specific projects intended to achieve the goal of the Partnership.
 In September 2020 the South Coast AQMD approved \$25,000 in biennial dues and South Coast AQMD's participation in the Steering Committee for the next two Fiscal years.
-Projects or efforts funded by the Partnership include event sponsorships such as the ACT Expo and the ReThink Methane Symposiums; enhancing and maintaining the Partnership's website; co-funding research papers to assess the in-state production of renewable natural gas and its overall carbon intensity relative to transportation fuel for new near zero NOx emission natural gas powered heavy-duty vehicles.
+Projects or efforts funded by the Partnership include event sponsorships such as the ACT Expo and the ReThink Methane Symposiums; enhancing and maintaining the Partnership's website; co-funding research papers to assess the in-state production of renewable natural gas powered heavy-duty vehicles.
 The next two Fiscal year period is expected to result in significantly more effective and strategic messaging efforts from the Partnership.